Emergent Correspondence from Image Diffusion: Semantic Correspondence

 \section{Semantic Correspondence}

-In this section, we investigate how to use the proposed DIFT to identify pixels that share similar semantic meanings across images (e.g., the eyes of two different cats in two different images).
+In this section, we investigate how to use DIFT to identify pixels that share similar semantic meanings across images, e.g., the eyes of two different cats in two different images.